2017 Studio Policies

 Location and Schedule: To give everyone an uninterrupted lesson, it is very important that you observe the following:

-- Please come in the front door at or prior to your lesson time (you may ring the bell but I may be teaching and won’t hear it).
+- Please come in the front door at your lesson time (you may ring the bell but I may be teaching and won’t hear it).
 If I am teaching another student, come to the studio door so that I will know you are present, and then wait outside the studio.

 - My break times are designed to help me re-group, organize, breathe, and do other necessary things to assist me in teaching most efficiently.
 Because of this, I ask that you not arrive early or stay later than your lesson time.